elmwood46/effective-text/README.md

 # effective-text
 A Text parser/markup language for animated text, supporting different colours, fonts, and sounds, written for use with GMStudio.

-Try the demo executable found in fullParserv2.zip
+Try the demo executable found in fullParserv2.zip (Windows Only!)

 The source code contains references to certain images, fonts and sounds, none of which have been included in this repo.